 These logical isolation options are discussed in the rest of this section.

 Hypervisor isolation in Azure is based on Microsoft Hyper-V technology, which enables Azure Hypervisor-based isolation to benefit from decades of Microsoft experience in operating system security and investments in Hyper-V technology for virtual machine isolation.
-Customers can review independent third-party assessment reports about Hyper-V security functions, including the National Information Assurance Partnership (NIAP) Common Criteria Evaluation and Validation Scheme (CCEVS) reports such as the report published in Aug-2019 that is discussed herein.
+You can review independent third-party assessment reports about Hyper-V security functions, including the National Information Assurance Partnership (NIAP) Common Criteria Evaluation and Validation Scheme (CCEVS) reports such as the report published in Feb-2021 that is discussed herein.

 More information is available from the third-party certification report.

 - Strongly defined security boundaries enforced by the Hypervisor

 These technologies are described in the rest of this section.
 They enable Azure Hypervisor to offer strong security assurances for tenant separation in a multi-tenant cloud.